-Blue Prism recommends the use of virtual machines (VMs) as resource PC's, running in a secure server based environment (please see the Blue Prism Virtualisation Guide for more details).
+Blue Prism recommends the use of virtual machines (VMs) as resource PC's, running in a secure server-based environment.
+As well as Private Cloud, Public Cloud is also a viable infrastructure option for a Blue Prism environment.
+Currently Blue Prism recommends Azure, AWS or Google Cloud.
+For more information please see the Blue Prism Virtualisation Guide, or the Azure \ AWS \ Google Cloud reference architecture guides.